2012 UCI Cyclo-cross World Championships

-The 2012 UCI Cyclo-cross World Championships is the World Championship for cyclo-cross.
+The 2012 UCI Cyclo-cross World Championships is the World Championship for cyclo-cross for the season 2011-2012.
 It took place in Koksijde, Belgium on the weekend of January 28 and 29, 2012.
 As in the previous years, four events were scheduled.
 The event was the biggest Cyclo-cross World Championship yet, in terms of attendance.
 About 61000 people headed down to Koksijde on Sunday for the main event.